Nirvanna the Band the Show

-Nirvanna the Band the Show is a Canadian mockumentary sitcom television series, created by Matt Johnson and Jay McCarrol, who co-star as fictionalised versions of themselves.
-The show is adapted from the web series Nirvana the Band the Show, which was co-created and independently produced and released online by Johnson and McCarrol between 2007–2009.
+Nirvanna the Band the Show is a Canadian mockumentary sitcom television series created by Matt Johnson and Jay McCarrol, who co-star as fictionalized versions of themselves.
+The show is adapted from the web series Nirvana the Band the Show, which was independently produced and released online by Johnson and McCarrol between 2007 and 2009.

-It premiered on February 2, 2017 and aired on Viceland for two seasons concluding on February 9, 2018.
-A third season was partially produced but remains unaired in its entirety.
-A feature film based on both the web series and the television series, Nirvanna the Band the Show the Movie, premiered at SXSW on March 9, 2025.
-Like its predecessor, the show developed a dedicated cult following.
+It premiered in February 2017 and aired on Viceland for two seasons.
+A third season was partially produced but remains unaired.
+A feature film, Nirvanna the Band the Show the Movie, premiered at SXSW on March 9, 2025.
+Following the shuttering of Viceland, distribution rights to the series were picked up by Neon, who released the film theatrically on February 13, 2026.
+The series began streaming on Hulu on July 24, 2026.

-Synopsis
+Premise

-The show stars creators and lifelong best friends Matt Johnson and Jay McCarrol as fictionalised versions of themselves in a band called "Nirvanna the Band," consisting of Jay improvising on piano and Matt doing improvised spoken word performances.
-The duo engage in a series of complex publicity stunts around their home city of Toronto in the hopes of landing a gig at the Rivoli, despite the fact that they have never actually written or recorded a single song, nor taken any steps to contact the Rivoli's management about booking a show.
+The show is about lifelong best friends Matt Johnson and Jay McCarrol, who live together in their home city of Toronto.
+Together they form "Nirvanna the Band", whose act consists of Jay improvising on piano while Matt does spoken word performances.
+They engage in a series of complex "plans" intended to land them a gig at the Rivoli, usually involving publicity stunts around Toronto.
+This is despite the fact that Nirvanna the Band has never actually written or recorded a single song, nor taken any steps to contact the Rivoli's management except for a botched phone call in the first episode.